ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 * [Tensas River National Wildlife Refuge\*](http://www.fws.gov/refuge/tensas_river/)
 * [Theodore Roosevelt National Wildlife Refuges Complex](http://www.fws.gov/refuge/Panther_Swamp/About_the_Complex.html)

-Bayou Teche National Wildlife Refuge is the only refuge whose primary mission is to preserve and manage habitat for the threatened Louisiana black bear.
+Bayou Teche National Wildlife Refuge is the only refuge whose primary mission is to preserve and manage habitat for the Louisiana black bear.

 Tensas River National Wildlife Refuge is managed in consideration of Louisiana black bear needs and is a core area for the bear population.
 The State of Louisiana’s Big Lake Wildlife Management Area (WMA) is adjacent to the refuge and contributes crucial bear habitat.